Recruitment for ACCPs

 Trainee ACCP selection requirements

-- Trainees must be a NMC or HCPC registered professional, eligible to undertake Non-Medical Prescribing qualification*As current legislation stands, this would not include ODPs
+- Trainees must be a NMC, HCPC or GPhC registered professional, eligible to undertake Non-Medical Prescribing qualification*As current legislation stands, this would not include ODPs

 - Trainees must have appropriate recent Critical Care experience

 - Trainees must be able to demonstrate evidence of continuing professional development in Critical Care

 - Trainees must have a bachelor-level degree or be able to demonstrate academic ability at degree level

 - Trainees must have successfully completed a robust selection process which includes a clinical and academic assessment

 - Trainees must be in a substantive, recognised ACCP post, having successfully met individual trust selection procedure in terms of skills and relevant experience